Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 1. Find purpose

 What do you want from your life?
 What is your ultimate outcome?
 The answer isn’t buying a nice car or fancy house.
 Your true goal is something deeper and the life management skills you cultivate need to reflect that.
 What objective, when you think about it, brings you a sense of joy, fun and freedom?
 What does it mean to you to unlock an extraordinary life?
 That’s what you’re working for.
 It could be providing for your family or being the best in your field, but it isn’t about material things.

 All too often you lose sight of your end goal when thinking about what you want to achieve.
-This results in creating meaningless to-do lists instead of tapping into life management resources.
+This results in creating meaningless to-do lists, not better life management.
 You get swept up in the short-term tasks you’ve listed instead of pursuing your higher purpose.
 The more clarity you have regarding your end goal, the more likely you are to achieve it.
 Once you know what you really want, you start making progress to achieve it.

 With a clear vision in mind, you can use life management services such as a Massive Action Plan to determine your actions with purpose and make true progress toward your goals.
 As Tony Robbins says, “One reason so few of us achieve what we truly want is that we never direct our focus; we never concentrate our power.
 Most people dabble their way through life, never deciding to master anything in particular.”
 Decide to become a master of your life.
 Take control of your time and make your actions count.

 You’re not failing at reaching your goals because you’re incapable of success — you’re failing because you’re focusing on too many things at once.
 Changing the way you think about your goals is one of the life management skills that will help you focus.
 Don’t think about the things that you need to do to achieve your goal — think about and visualize the outcome.